top of page

 Philippe ROCH.jpg

-Philippe Roch is Dr in biochemistry.
-Committed very early to the protection of nature and the environment, he was Secretary of State and Director of the Federal Office for the Environment, Forests and Landscape from 1992 to 2005.
+Philippe Roch is a doctor in biochemistry.
+Committed very early to the protection of nature and the environment, he was Secretary of State and Director of the Federal Office for the Environment, Forests and Landscape from 1992 to 2005 (Switzerland).

 Lia Rosso0223.jpg